Severed Heads: Influence

 Vancouver-based industrial band Skinny Puppy was influenced by early Severed Heads material.
 A relationship was formed between the bands which led to Severed Heads being signed to Nettwerk Records and a joint 1986 North American tour.
 Tom Ellard was known to have participated in some of the band's "brap" sessions, leading to production and performance credits on the Skinny Puppy songs "Assimilate" and "Chainsaw" (on Bites and the Chainsaw single, respectively.)

+Australian electropop musician Paul Mac of Itch-E and Scratch-E has stated that, "I thought Severed Heads were the future.
+They were such an inspiration for Australian[s] who were doing dance music and electronic music, because they were the future."

+Trent Reznor (of Nine Inch Nails) and Orbital have both cited Severed Heads as a pivotal influence.